 # Introduction

 As previously discussed, different modelling approaches have different advantages and disadvantages.
 One of the main differences that MUSE has, which it is able to model through its agent-based simulation approach, is its ability to model both limited foresight and imperfect information.
-These are significant relaxations when compared to optimisation based models.
+These are significant relaxations when compared to optimisation-based models.
 In this mini-lecture we will explore these concepts in more detail and discover how these relate to MUSE and energy systems specifically.

 ## Imperfect information